The Price of Confession

-The Price of Confession is an upcoming South Korean mystery thriller television series written by Kwon Jong-kwan, directed by Lee Jung-hyo, and starring Jeon Do-yeon, Kim Go-eun, Park Hae-soo, and Jin Seon-kyu.
-The series is about a bloody chronicle of an art teacher and a mysterious woman surrounding a murder case.
-It is scheduled to be release on Netflix on December 5, 2025.
+The Price of Confession is a 2025 South Korean mystery thriller television series written by Kwon Jong-kwan, directed by Lee Jung-hyo, and starring Jeon Do-yeon, Kim Go-eun, Park Hae-soo, and Jin Seon-kyu.
+This drama tells the story of Yoon-soo, who is suspected of murdering her husband, and Mo-eun, a mysterious figure known as a witch, who become embroiled in a dangerous deal.